After reading my previous post Fake TurboTax Discount Through Vanguard and Fidelity, reader Mike sent me an email:

 Great question.
 Both TurboTax and H&R Block advertise that they can import W-2 and 1099 forms.
 But from where?

-TurboTax publishes a list of providers from which you can download W-2 and 1099 Forms.
-The W-2 partners include the leading payroll provider ADP and a number of individual employers.
+TurboTax publishes a list of partners from which you can download W-2 and 1099 Forms.
+The W-2 partners include the leading payroll provider ADP, some other payroll providers, and a number of large employers.
 The 1099 partners include most major financial institutions.

 I couldn’t find a similar list from H&R Block’s website, but since I have its software, I looked inside the software.